The Eye of Minds: The Mortality Doctrine, Book 1

 Parents need to know that The Eye of Minds is a fast-paced cyberpunk thriller set in a virtual gaming world.
 It follows three teenage hackers as they search for the rogue gamer who's holding people hostage online and harming them in the real world.
 It contains a fair amount of violence (monster attacks, hand-to-hand combat in a warfare scenario), but the mayhem's usually not described in detail and usually doesn't have mortal consequences.
 The strongest language is "damn" and "hell"; characters sometimes say situations "suck" or that they're "pissed."
 Sexual content's limited to flirting, and there's no mention of drugs, smoking, or drinking.

 What's the story?

 After he witnesses the online suicide of a fellow gamer in the VirtNet, Michael is recruited by government agents to track down a rogue player suspected of holding people hostage within the digital realm.
 Accompanied by his close friends and fellow hackers, Sarah and Bryson, Michael travels the hidden, dangerous byways of the online system, searching for the virtual location where everything will supposedly be revealed.
 The path to enlightenment is strewn with danger, however, and Michael must face the realization that his fantasy adventure might actually kill him and the people he cares about.

 Is it any good?

-To fans of The Matrix or other science fiction from the '90s, THE EYE OF MINDS might feel a tad old-fashioned in the way it poses familiar "Is it a game?
-Is it reality?" questions.
+To fans of The Matrix or other science fiction from the '90s, this book might feel a tad old-fashioned in the way it poses familiar game-or-reality questions.
 But younger readers coming to the novel without any preconceptions will undoubtedly enjoy the fast-paced plot, snappy dialog, and shifting layers of perception.
 Author James Dashner serves up a couple of neat reversals, and the book concludes with a narrative jolt sure to propel fans into the next installment.

 Families can talk about...